What to Do With Leftover Canned Pumpkin

 Pumpkin Cream Cheese Brownies / Photo by Cheyenne Cohen / Katie Workman / themom100.com

-And thank goodness for all of the above because most of us buy an extra can or two for Thanksgiving, just in case, and then have to figure out what to do with it post pie-baking.
-And wouldn’t it be a shame to only use this awesome product for only one purpose, and only once a year.
+Thank goodness for all of the above because most of us buy an extra can or two for Thanksgiving, just in case, and then have to figure out what to do with it post-pie-baking.
+And wouldn’t it be a shame to use this awesome product only once a year for one purpose?

 Use canned pureed pumpkin in the following recipes.